tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "The chameleon responding to its own shifting image is an apt analog of the human world of fashion."

+* "Medieval life was remarkably **unnarcissistic**.
+Common folk had only vague notions of their own image in the broad sense.
+Their individual and social identities were informed by participating in rituals and traditions rather than by reflection.
+On the other hand, **the modern world is being paved with mirrors**."

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>